 How Do You Become a Volunteer?

-All volunteers will need to complete a volunteer application which can be found on our website or at our offices (629 Palo Pinto St.) Every individual wanting to serve must attend a volunteer orientation held at Center of Hope on the first Thursday of the month at 2:30 PM.
+Every individual wanting to serve must attend a volunteer orientation held at Center of Hope on the second Thursday of the month at 8:30 AM and the fourth Thursday of the month at 2:30 PM.
 During the orientation, individuals will tour the Center and learn about the different areas in which to serve.

 Can My Group Volunteer?